gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/custom.rst

 The methods that teams use to make custom parts typically involve either additive or subtractive manufacturing: either building a part from raw material (3D printing) or removing material from stock to create a part (Milling, Routing, and Laser Cutting).

-You can now find details on 3D printing and milling in our :doc:`Custom Manufacturing </docs/custom-manufacturing/index>` section, with tutorials and general tips to help bring your parts from CAD to real life.
+Details on 3D printing and machining can be found in the :doc:`Custom Manufacturing </docs/custom-manufacturing/index>` section, with tutorials and general tips to help bring your parts from CAD to real life.